 A drainage ditch occurs along the eastern field boundary of the site.
 This drains into the watercourse that runs along the northern boundary.
-A dense growth of vegetation including Meadowsweet (Filipendula ulmaria), Common Nettle (Urtica dioica) and Hogweed (Heracleum sphondylium) occurs along the drainage ditch.
+A dense growth of vegetation including Meadowsweet (Filipendula ulmaria), Common Nettle (Urtica dioica) and Hogweed (Heracleum sphondylium) occurs along the drainage ditch which was dry at the time of survey.